Jacques Algazy QC

 He acted for the Chief Executive of a Local Authority in statutory misconduct investigation.

-Strengths: "He is meticulous in his preparation, charming with clients but manages their expectations very cautiously.
+Chambers & Partners 2018: "He is meticulous in his preparation, charming with clients but manages their expectations very cautiously.
 He is masterful in cross-examination - he is particularly good at teasing out inconsistencies in evidence."
-"He has a brilliant, tactical and forensic mind and he is not just a great barrister but a great winner of cases." - Chambers and Partners 2017.
+"He has a brilliant, tactical and forensic mind and he is not just a great barrister but a great winner of cases."

-Strengths: "Very good on technical points of law and very good at understanding how to get around them." - Chambers and Partners 2015.
+Chambers & Partners 2015: Strengths: "Very good on technical points of law and very good at understanding how to get around them."

-Chambers UK 2008 say "Clients use Jacques Algazy for "aggressive, punch-up cases", and he impresses them by doing "a lovely job with slippery witnesses".
+Chambers & Partners 2008 "Clients use Jacques Algazy for "aggressive, punch-up cases", and he impresses them by doing "a lovely job with slippery witnesses".
 He regularly acts for local authorities, individuals and trade unions, and multi-jurisdictional and cross-border litigation is a particular specialism".

-"Jacques Algazy successfully represented Mr Lawson in the Serco case on overseas workers' employment rights."
-Legal 500 2006 edition.
+Legal 500 2006: "Jacques Algazy successfully represented Mr Lawson in the Serco case on overseas workers' employment rights."

 Grays Inn and ELBA advocacy trainer.